msabony3/final-homework-mis525-python/README.md

 - Imported and inspected the dataset using Pandas (df.head(), df.shape, df.dtypes).
 - Sorted records by ID and verified dataset dimensions.
-- Created a TotalPay column combining wage, bonus, and benefits.
+- Created a derived TotalPay column combining wage, bonus, and benefits.
-- Calculated descriptive statistics:
--   Minimum, maximum, and average total pay.
--   Number of employees earning above average.
+- Calculated descriptive statistics (minimum, maximum, average total pay, number of employees earning above average)
-- Queried specific records:
+- Queried specific records
--   Found employee details for Michael J. Proctor.
--   Identified the person with the highest wage overall.
-- Aggregated data:
--   Employee counts by year and by state (e.g., NY-only results).
+- Aggregated data (employee counts by year and by state)
--   Average total pay per year and for NY/NJ employees.
-- Performed data cleaning:
--   Checked for missing values.
--   Filled missing wages with the column mean.
+- Performed data cleaning (checked for missing values, filled missing wages with the column mean)
-- Grouped and filtered for insights:
--   Highest wage by year.
--   Most common job titles and their frequencies.
--   Count of unique and one-off titles per year.
--   Number of police-related titles outside NY.
+- Grouped and filtered for insights (highest wage by year, most common job titles and their frequencies, count of unique and one-off titles per year, number of police-related titles outside NY)

 ---